egordm/boosters/docs/benchmarks/2025-12-15-2-interleaved-gradients.md

 ## Has the Gap to LightGBM Narrowed?

-- The interleaved refactor produced a large speedup inside booste-rs itself (per `training_gbdt` deltas and also the “boosters” side of the LightGBM comparison benches).
+- The interleaved refactor produced a large speedup inside boosters itself (per `training_gbdt` deltas and also the “boosters” side of the LightGBM comparison benches).
 - Despite that, on these regression training benchmarks we are still behind LightGBM (roughly 22–34% slower in the measured cases above).

 ## Histogram Kernels: Are They All Needed?